 For this reason, tiered pricing usually works best for brick and mortar businesses that do not sell online.
 Other types of companies would likely find tiered pricing to be the most expensive pricing structure.

-Earlier, we noted that credit card processing fees are made up of several smaller fees, such as the transaction fee.
+Earlier, we noted that credit card processing fees are several smaller fees, such as the transaction fee.
 Well, the transaction fee is made up of smaller fees as well.
 Two of these smaller fees are the interchange rate and the assessment fee.
 The combination of the interchange rate and the assessment fee is known as the interchange fee.

 With interchange-plus pricing, your cost is the payment processor’s interchange fee plus a fixed percentage or fee per transaction.
 In other words, the “plus” part could be a percentage like 20%, or a dollar amount like $0.15.